Moon TV

 Moon TV is a New Zealand comedy television series.
 It is produced by Leigh Hart.
-In 2006 the show received NZD$176,324 in funding from NZ on Air for six half-hour episodes, to screen on TV2.
+In 2006 the show received $176,324 in funding from NZ On Air for six half-hour episodes, to screen on TV2.

 The show has run for five seasons, all available for purchase on DVD.
 The sixth season began on 25 August 2010.

 Episodes

 Series 1

 Series 1 was screened weekly by Sky 1 in 2002.
 It consisted of 7 episodes.

 Series 2

 Series 3

 The theme for series 3 was Leigh Hart's trip across several countries.

 Series 4

 The season's theme surrounds Leigh Hart and his crew's trip across New Zealand, titled the "Great New Zealand Road Trip".
 This season has also seen the return of Season 2's mini-shows (such as Hamsterman from Amsterdam and Bookzone), which were absent in season 3.

 Series 5: MTN: Moon Television Network

 Series 5 (10 episodes) aired from 7 May to 2 July 2008.